PamanGie/yolov8_knowledge_distillation/README.md

 # YOLOv8 Knowledge Distillation
-This project implements knowledge distillation on YOLOv8 to create a smaller, more efficient model for object detection, especially for detecting fruits.
+This project implements knowledge distillation on YOLOv8 to create a smaller, more efficient model for object detection.
 The goal is to reduce the model size while maintaining high detection accuracy.

 ## Installation
 1. Clone the repository